PAI-SHREYA/shreya.github.io/_portfolio/project5.md

 **Design Technique:**

 **_1.Ford-Fulkerson Algorithm:_**
-Ford-Fulkerson is used to find the maximum flow in a network by iteratively increasing flow along augmenting paths.Ford-Fulkerson optimizes traffic routing by adjusting flow rates between CDN nodes and edge servers in response to changing network dynamics.
+Ford-Fulkerson is used to find the maximum flow in a network by iteratively increasing flow along augmenting paths.A content delivery network (CDN) like Netflix needs to efficiently deliver content (videos) to millions of users worldwide.
+The key challenges include minimizing latency, maximizing bandwidth utilization, and ensuring content availability and redundancy.
+The Ford-Fulkerson algorithm can help optimize the distribution of content from servers (nodes) to end-users (sinks) by finding the maximum flow in the network.